FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

    directly.
 Under this situation, the developer need a HybridOS SDK for specific client operating system.

+In this way, we can use the same UI desciption files for device apps, client apps, and even web apps.
+When the target hardware has not enough performance, we fall back to use C++ language directly.
+However, we can still use the UI  in HVML.

-This specification describes the extended HTML5 tags supported by HybridOS, and the method of binding a JavaScript variable or a C++ class member variable with a HTML5 DOM element.
+This specification describes the extended HTML5 tags (HVML tags) supported by HybridOS, and the framework to define a device app in JavaScript language.

 ## The HVML Tags